deranalabs/Stacks-challenge/README.md

 # StackChallenge Builder Toolkit

-## 1. Hello-world Contract (Clarity 2/3 compatible)
+## 1. Hello-world Contract
 - File: `contracts/hello-world.clar`
 - Features:
-  - Stores the contract owner and ensures only the current owner can update it.
+  - Stores the contract owner; only the current owner can update it.
   - Read-only helper: `get-owner`.
-  - `set-owner` returns the new owner after asserting the caller is the current owner.
+  - `set-owner` returns the new owner after validating caller is the current owner.
 - Run locally with Clarinet:
   ```bash
   clarinet console